Wuhpondiscord/FlipperZero-EZ-Manifest/README.md

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.
 Your contributions are welcome!

+## Help
+If you need any help I'll try to look at issues but if i dont respond or if you want anothe way to get in contact Help
+If you encounter any common problems or issues, you can reach out for assistance.

+Discord: Wuhp

+TikTok: @2vzk

+Snapchat: samuel_dudhej

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.